icochran/Middcourses/README.md

 **Note: I've provided the processes for interacting with this project if you have a local installation.
 Running on Replit simplifies many of these steps (but not all of them, so please do read through).**

+**Note: Run the servers only on firefox react-flippy does not work on other browsers well **

 ## Beggining Steps

 Run the following